mielski2185/tp-quant-rs-1/README.md

-# tp-quant-rs-1
+# Quantization Ambiguities in Entanglement-Enhanced Interferometric Phase Generators

-Quantization Ambiguities in Entanglement-Enhanced Interferometric Phase Generators
+Measurements involving photons are classically limited by the shot-noise limit.
+Entanglement in nonlinear interferometers enables these systems to approach or surpass the Heisenberg limit.
+However, the quantization of phase generators is plagued by ambiguities arising from different operator-ordering prescriptions (e.g., Weyl, Born-Jordan, and simplest symmetrization).
+This thesis investigates these ambiguities by deriving and comparing the phase sensitivities of entanglement-enhanced interferometric phase generators constructed under various ordering rules.
+Implications for quantum metrology in nonlinear media are discussed.